joereddington/paperwriting/grouppaperwriting.md

 * The reviewers
 * The vetoing reviewers.

-'Vetoing reviewers' can be a subset of Authors but cannot intersect with writers or reviewers.
+'Vetoing reviewers' can intersect with Authors but cannot intersect with writers or reviewers.
 Writers and reviewers also can't intersect.
 Writers is a subset of Authors.

-TODO - venn diagram

-I'll talk about how to manage each of these groups
+.notes: I'll talk about how to manage each of these groups.
+I'm NOT using 'reviewers' in the sense of reviewer 2, I'm using them in the sense of 'helpful friend who reviews for you'.

 ---

-# Roles of Writers.
+# Specialisation 2: Roles of Writers

 * Every person in the group should have a role.
 Why did you invite them?
 What do they bring?